codec-xyz/photo_frame_manager/readme.md

 ## Untracked Assets

 When running **Delete Bake** only known and tracked assets are deleted.
-If for what ever reason assets are created but lost track of, like in the case of a crash during a bake or bug in the code, then they will not be deleted.
+If for whatever reason assets are created but lost track of, like in the case of a crash during a bake or bug in the code, then they will not be deleted.
 All created assets are placed in "**Assets/PhotoFramesAutoGenerated**" and all files in that folder **are safe to delete** and can be completely regenerated.

 ## Performance And Memory Improvements

-This unity package improves the performance and memory usage compared to having seperate textures and materials per photo and does all this with a single click.
-Simplicity and ease of use is very important.
+This unity package improves performance and memory usage compared to having separate textures and materials per photo and does all this with a single click.
+Simplicity and ease of use are very important.

-The baking process has a purpose built sorting step that places physicaly close photos in the same textures.
+The baking process has a purpose-built sorting step that places physically close photos in the same textures.
 This aides the mipmap streaming process since far away photos are grouped into their own textures and the full resolution texture does not need to be kept in vram thus reducing vram usage.
 Mipmap streaming is a process handled by unity and the baked textures are set up for mipmap streaming automatically when you bake photo frames.

 As a note moving around the photo frames a lot during runtime could make the mipmap streaming less effective.
 In such a case the Texture Fit bake setting can be set to 1 to prioritize fewer textures over mipmap streaming optimization.